typemaker-lang/typemaker/README.md

 ### Declarations

 Declarations allow strong typing of existing DM types/var/functions without defining their values or bodies.
 These are used to expose the DM standard library to Typemaker code.
-Declarations must be either public, protected, or global.
 Static and non-virtual procs cannot be declared.
+Untyped declarations cannot be used outside of `unsafe` blocks

 foo.dm
 ```dm